 So even though they are not a new thing they are not commonly heard of.
-Chicken/hen saddle or apron are all names used for the same thing.
-It is a little ‘apron looking’ little piece of material that is used to put on your hens backs to protect their feathers.
+The chicken saddle or hen apron (or any variation of the aforementioned) are all names used for the same thing.
+It is a little ‘apron-looking’ little piece of material that is used to put on your hens’ backs to protect their feathers.

-So without to much effort or money a whole bundle of these can sew up quite quickly, an I am not a sewing pro.
+Without too much effort or money a whole bundle of these can sew up quite quickly, an I am not a sewing pro.
 I made several with no more than a little beginning level sewing knowledge.

 Comment, Share and Enjoy